mbalazin/cse599c-17sp-projects/aqp-systems/postgres/Readme.md

 ![][q5-skewed] ![][q5-skewed-time]
 ![][q5-uniform] ![][q5-uniform-time]

 Not much difference in observations here.
 One key issue to notice is that since there is a one-to-many map between `ORDER` and `LINEITEM`, we observe that a select predicate on `ORDER` table is not very much influenced by the skew and hence the error rates are better.
-Similarly, we observe that the runtime for this query is smaller than query 4, even though `ORDER` is much bigger than `SUPPLIER` : this is because the select predicate has been pushed down to the `ORDER` table before join and hence even for the exact query, the runtime is almost 0.5x.
+Similarly, we observe that the runtime for this query is smaller than query 4, even though `ORDER` is much bigger than `SUPPLIER` : this is because the select predicate has been pushed down to the `ORDER` table before the join and hence even for the exact query, the runtime is almost 0.5x.

 ## Conclusion
 On the whole, postgres is a very good choice for simple aggregates on single large tables.
 In case of selection conditions or group-by aggregates, it is better to increase the sampling percentage in order to contain the error percentage.
 System sampling seems to provide good error percentages (< 1%) with higher sampling percentages (like 5% or 10%) in most queries.
-Bernoulli sampling works is able to achieve it with as small as sample as 1% but incurs the additional overhead of complete relation scan.
+Bernoulli sampling is able to achieve such low error percentages with as small a sample as 1% but incurs the additional overhead of complete relation scan.

 Support for queries on joins of tables is poor.
 Implementing a more advanced sampling technique such as universal sampling is a good step in that direction.